davidwagura/Vervebridge/README.md

 # Weather App

-This is a simple weather application that shows you the current weather in your location or any other city you want to know about.
+This is a simple weather application that shows you the current weather in your city or any other city you want to know about.
 It's built using Vue.js and Tailwind CSS, two tools that help make websites and apps look good and work well.

 ## Table of Contents